Tamburasca/HarpsichordTuning/README.md

 ### Introduction

-An automatic tuning tool for string instruments, such as harpsichords and pianos.
+An automatic tuning tool for string instruments, e.g. harpsichords and pianos.

-The current application (exclusively written in Python) collects a mono audio signal from the computer's input stream, splits it into smaller, overlapping slices, and applies the Fourier transform to each (known as short time Fourier transform: STFT).
-The slices have sizes of L = 2<sup>N</sup> samples, where N=15 or 16 (sampling period = 0.74 or 1.49 s, respectively), which overlap by multiples of 1024 samples.
+The current application (exclusively written in Python) collects a mono signal from the computer's input audio stream, splits it into smaller, overlapping slices, and applies the Fourier transform to each.
+This practice is known as short time Fourier transform, i.e. STFT.
+The slices overlap by multiples of 1024 samples.
+They have sizes of L = 2<sup>N</sup> samples, where N=15 or 16, resulting in sampling periods = 0.74 or 1.49 s.
 The sampling frequency is f<sub>s</sub> = 44,100 s<sup>-1</sup>

 Each slice is apodized utilizing Gaussian windowing, where L = 7<img src="https://render.githubusercontent.com/render/math?math=$\sigma$">,